DanilChizhikov/blackboard/README.md

 ![Unity Tests](https://github.com/DanilChizhikov/blackboard/actions/workflows/tests.yml/badge.svg?branch=master)

 ## Overview
-Blackboard is a lightweight typed key-value container for Unity gameplay systems.
+Blackboard is a lightweight typed key-value container designed for Unity gameplay systems.

+It solves the common problem of sharing and managing game state between different systems (AI, animation, UI, etc.) without tight coupling.

+Think of it as a shared data space where:
+- An AI system writes the current `AIState` to the blackboard
+- An animation system reads that state to pick the right animation
+- The UI displays the same values without direct references to either system

+**Common use cases:**
+- **AI behavior trees**: Share perception data, target references, and state between nodes
+- **Animation systems**: Bridge gameplay values (speed, health) to animator parameters
+- **Cutscenes/sequencing**: Pass actor references and scene data to timeline tracks
+- **Gameplay state**: Centralize character stats, quest progress, or match state

 It supports:
 - runtime storage and retrieval by variable name or GUID,